oscar-rebooted/ExpertConnect/README.md

 https://oscar-rebooted.github.io/ExpertConnect/

 ## What is this repo
-ExpertConnect is a demo web application I built to address a specific pain point identified in my management consulting role.
+ExpertConnect is a demo web application I built to address a specific pain point identified at BCG.
 It features a React frontend with dummy data and is designed to showcase the potential for streamlining the process of booking and managing expert calls.

 ## Why this repo
-As part of commercial due diligence, junior team members typically spend 30-50% of their time coordinating expert calls, often through time-consuming email exchanges with expert networks.
+As part of a commercial due diligence, junior team members typically spend 30-50% of their time coordinating expert calls, often through time-consuming email exchanges with expert networks.
 This project was my initiative to demonstrate how a web app could simplify and enhance this process.

 The Managing Director appreciated the concept and encouraged me to explore further development.
 While I paused work on the project after learning my company had allocated significant resources to a similar tool, this experience was invaluable for learning about frontend development.